kcuzner/led-watch/bootloader/README.md

 Byte 0-3: First four bytes of the last command received or 0x00000000 Byte 4: Status flags
 Byte 5-7: N/A
-Byte 8-11: CRC32 of the page report to follow, if applicable Byte 12-63: N/A
+Byte 8-11: CRC32 of the lower page report to follow or just processed, if applicable Byte 12-15: CRC32 of the upper page report to follow or just processed, if applicable Byte 16-63: N/A
 ```

 The status flag byte may be interpreted as follows: